-Fall & Spring Semesters 0001
+Fall & Spring Semesters

 One class session 80%

-Two class sassions 60%
+Two class sessions

 Three class sessions 40%

-Four class sassions 20%
+Four class sessions 20%

-Five or more class sessionsno o refund
+Five or more class sessions no refunc

-Summer Session 0004
+Summer Session

-Summer Session Less than 3 days 80%
+Less than 3 days 80%

-Potygon 2 and 4 days 00/0
+Between 3 and 4 days 60%

-D. t 40/0
+Less than 3 days Between 3 and 4 days Between 5 and 6 days 40%

-Determine 7 and 0 desce 20/0
+Between 7 and 8 days 20%

-Over 8 daysno refund
+Over 8 days

+Note: For classes with an unusual format, the refund will be prorated based on the percentage of the course 9

+which has been offered.

 Room: There will be no refund unless the room can be occupied by another student.
 If the room is filled, the refund will be prorated from date of withdrawal.
 The effective date of withdrawal is established by the Registrar.
 Board: A pro rata refund will be made from date of withdrawal.
 The effective date of withdrawal is established by the Registrar.
 The effective date of withdrawal is the date of receipt of written notification from the student in the Registrar's Office.
 Should a credit balance be generated due to a reduction in tuition or other charges when a student withdraws, policies regarding refunds to federal aid programs will take precedence.
-Any remaining credit balance will be mailed to the student within 2-3 weeks of the effective date of withdrawal.
+Any remaining credit balance will be mailed to the student within 2 -3 weeks of the effective date of withdrawal.